What is the latest version of Windows 10? Check your Windows 10 version

 Now you know how to find the Windows 10 version you’re using, what build number you have, which Windows 10 edition, and what all this information means.
 Before closing this article, share your Windows 10 version, edition, and build number using the commenting options available below.
 I would like to know the most popular Windows 10 versions and editions with our readers.

-Discover: Productivity Ease of Access System and Security Tutorials Windows
+Discover: Productivity Recommended System Tutorials Windows